TOC: FAQ Topics

 Program application fees are the responsibility of the student and are not included in ISA budgets.

 In some cases, students may be asked by their program to pay in part (a deposit) or in full for tuition or housing before their ISA stipend has been disbursed.
-While CIPE and Financial Aid cannot release any ISA funds early, students may be able to request a letter from Financial Aid to their program explaining the nature and estimated amount of their ISA funding as assurance to the program that costs will be covered.
+While the ISA and Financial Aid cannot release any ISA funds early, students may be able to request a letter from Financial Aid to their program explaining the nature and estimated amount of their ISA funding as assurance to the program that costs will be covered.

 To request a letter be written on your behalf, please contact Financial Aid at yss.funding@yale.edu (click the email link to generate an email template) with the following information: